Skip to main content

 Best 1099-DIV Software for 2026

-We’ve made your life easy with this list of seven top Online1099 1099-DIV filing solutions.
-It’s your cheat sheet which breaks down each tool’s features, so that you can ace the tax season.
+We’ve made your life easy with this list of top1099-DIV filing solutions.
+It’s your cheat sheet, which breaks down each tool’s features so that you can ace the tax season.

 Key Features:

 • Quick imports via CSV/Excel, SFTP, and REST API.
-You also get connectors for major accounting/ERP.
+Plus, integration with major accounting/ERP systems.

-• Takes care of CF/SF participation for eligible 1099 forms.
-Also handles direct state filing for 1099-DIV in jurisdictions that mandate it.
+• Handles CF/SF filing for eligible 1099 forms and direct state filing for 1099-DIV in jurisdictions that mandate it.

-• Your data is safe with MFA, role-based access, and audit logs.
+• Safeguards data with MFA, role-based access, and audit logs.

 Pros Cons

-1. End-to-end workflow from vendor setup and W-9 collection to e-file and delivery.
+1. End-to-end workflow from vendor setup and W-9 collection to e-file and recipient copy delivery.
 1. Feature depth can exceed needs for very low-volume, one-time filers.

-2. Mature automation and integration ecosystem that handles seasonal spikes.
+2. Internal checks, automation, and integration options handle seasonal spikes and bulk filings.
 2. API/SFTP setup may require IT help in strict environments.

-3. Multi-EIN dashboard supports subsidiaries and manages clients.
+3. Centralized dashboard helps support subsidiaries and manage multiple clients.

 2. 1099Online

-Best for: This dividend reporting software is right pick for small to mid-sized filers who prioritize simplicity and low pricing per form.
+Best for: This software is a good pick for small to mid-sized filers who prioritize simplicity and low pricing per form.

 Key Features: